trackmystories/video_app_pagination/README.md

 2. **Shallow clones data using the spread syntax let shallowClone = [...result]**

-3. **Maps through the shallow Clone array objects and adds a video url, and record time inside of each array of the cloned array**
+3. **Maps through the shallow cloned array and adds a video url, and record time inside of each array object**

 4. **Paginates data with concat + page number**